lichtara/relational-coherence-hybrid-systems/paper/08_governance_implications.md

 This section reframes limits not as static constraints imposed on hybrid systems, but as **dynamic governance instruments** that actively sustain responsibility, intelligibility, and adaptability over time.
 In hybrid human–AI systems, limits are not peripheral safeguards; they are structural conditions that determine whether agency remains differentiated, accountable, and governable as systems evolve.

 Treating limits as fixed rules assumes a stable system topology.
 Hybrid systems violate this assumption by design: scale, speed, learning dynamics, and institutional embedding continuously shift the conditions under which decisions are made.
 Governance frameworks that rely on static limits therefore tend to fail in one of two ways—either through gradual erosion or through excessive rigidity.
 Dynamic limits are introduced here as a response to this structural reality.
+Dynamic limits operationalize the third structural condition of governability, preserving differentiation under conditions of systemic evolution.

 #### 8.4.1 Designing Limits for Hybrid Agency